 Commercial lamb production

-The majority of Saskatchewan sheep producers raise market lambs, which are later fed to produce meat for the consumer's plate.
-Most often a crossbred ewe is bred to a purebred ram, and all lambs are marked as commercial lambs.
-A useful crossbred ewe should be prolific, a good milker, and produce lambs which mature quickly with quality carcasses.
+The majority of Saskatchewan sheep producers raise feeder or slaughter weight market lambs.
+Rangeland operations typically sell lambs as feeders which are later fed to produce meat for the consumer's plate.
+Most often a crossbred ewe is bred to a purebred ram, and all lambs are marketed as commercial lambs.
+A useful crossbred ewe should be prolific, a good milker and produce lambs that mature quickly with quality carcasses.
 The ram should be capable of siring thrifty, uniform, fast-gaining lambs of desirable carcass quality.

 Purebred sheep production